alexisbec/rails-forms/README.md

 - Rubocop

 To Run:
-- Clone this repository.
+- Clone this repository by clicking on the green button at the top menu labeled "Code", then clicking the paper holder sign to copy it.
 - Open the project folder where the repository was downloaded.
 - In your terminal, run the command -- bundle install.
 This will install all the required dependencies
 - Thereafter, run the migrations.
 To do this, while in the project root folder, run the command: rails db:migrate.
-- Now you can start the server with: rails server
+- Now you can start the server with: rails server.
+- To open the application in the browser, visit http://localhost:3000.

 # Authors